julienbrg/ato/README.md

 npm install
 npm start
 ```
-## Use
+## Usage

-Make sure you have some [Görli ETH](https://goerli-faucet.slock.it/) and go to [https://strat.cc/minter](https://strat.cc/minter).
+Make sure you have some [Görli ETH](https://goerli-faucet.slock.it/) and go to [https://strat.cc/ato](https://strat.cc/ato).

-Choose a name and a symbol, then click on 'Proceed' to deploy Shares.sol on Goerli.
+Choose a name and a symbol, then click on 'Proceed'.

 ## Contact